muon-build/muon/README.md

 muon is an implementation of the meson build system in c99 with minimal dependencies.

-## Non-features

-- bug-for-bug compatibility with meson.
-In fact, `muon` aspires to be stricter than meson in cases where meson's implementation seems error prone.  `muon` uses the official meson documentation as its specification.
-- cli compatibility with meson.  `muon` has different flags, subcommands, etc., and should _not_ be renamed/symlinked to meson.

-Other differences from meson are described in `doc/differences.md`

 ## Features

 - `muon analyze` - a static analyzer for meson.build files.
 Capable of doing